FREQUENTLY ASKED QUESTIONS

 How can I pay my fees?

-You can only use an unlocked GSM ready phone (for americans T-Mobile is the only company that uses sim cards) as we only use sim cards in our network.
+Yes, you can only use an unlocked GSM ready phone (for Americans, most sim cards are locked, Contact your provider to find out about your circumstance) as we only use sim cards in our network.
 You should try and get your phone unlocked by your service provider before you come.

-Can I buy a disposable phone for a reasonable price?
+Can I buy a cheap phone for a reasonable price?

 Can I bring my laptop?